 I was Deputy Director of the ACC for five years between July 2011 and June 2016.
-During 2016 I am working on the multinational ESRC Urban Africa Risk Knowledge research project, hosted at King’s College, London, examining elements of risk anticipation, calibration and management in African colonial urban areas.
+During 2016 I worked on the multinational ESRC Urban Africa Risk Knowledge research project, hosted at King’s College, London, examining elements of risk anticipation, calibration and management in African colonial urban areas.

 My background as a trained geographer, amateur historian and enthusiastic urbanist led me on a circuitous path to the ACC where I am associated with an amazing group of scholars working across and between several disciplines.
 My role is to help make things happen around networking, funding, scheduling and writing, broadly in applied urban research that tackles city challenges in the urban South.
 The emphasis is on the framing, design, targets and levers of sustainable urbanisation, and on the identification and acquisition of appropriate knowledge.